microsoft/pxt-arcade/docs/courses/csintro1/sprites/hello-sprite.md

 ## What did we learn?

 1. Discuss the different ways we can display a message in this exercise.
-Make a hypotheses for what each would be best at
+Make a hypotheses for what each would be best used for.
 2. Come up with a hypothesis and explain why `console.log()` has a larger limit on the length of text.
 Explain.
 3. Add additional sprites at different coordinates and use ``||sprites:say||`` to make messages for all of them.
-4. **Challenge:** Make larger 32x32 sprites with more detail than the smaller sprites.
+4. **Challenge:** Make larger 32x32 sprites with more detail than the smaller sprites allowed.

 ## Rubrics